 Headphonesty.com did an extensive write up of the entire ordeal here if you’re interested in the full story.

-Here’s my hopefully succinct take on it, insofar as it’s relevant to this article:
+Here’s my hopefully succinct take on the KZ Audio controversy, insofar as it’s relevant to this article:

 There’s no reason a single dynamic driver earphone can’t sound excellent – many of them do, including the less expensive single dynamic driver KZ earphones, which as far as I know were not implicated in the scandal.
 I own and have listened to many of their products, and some of them both measure well and sound great for the price.